pioio/ezcli/README.md

 ## The entrypoints - `t` vs `tt` - see less vs more
 By default `taskcli` installs these three entrypoints: `t`, `tt`, `taskcli`
 - `t` and `taskcli` are equivalent; they are the canonical entrypoints to the tool.
-- `tt` is an alternative entrypoint designed to show a bit more info by default.
+- `tt` is an alternative entrypoint.
+It's designed to show a bit more info by default.
   By default it's the equivalent of running `t --show-hidden`.
   Meaning that `tt` shows all the hidden tasks and groups.